 Carrot Puree Recipe (Stage 1)

-It’s never too early to get your baby started on good food.
-When it comes to stage-one baby food, my go-to veggie option has always been carrots.
+It’s never too early to get your baby started on eating vegetables.
+When it comes to stage-one baby food, you can count on carrots to get your baby excited about eating healthy and fresh.

 carrot baby food